Forest Okyeman Project launches reforestation activities | News Ghana

 Professor Patrick K. Ofori-Danson, the newly appointed Rector of UCAES, warned that the ecology and biodiversity of the entire planet were in grave danger, and so did Okyeman.

-He said this was because of ongoing illegal mining activities, river pollution, deforestation, and other factors that have made it difficult for the people to have sustainable lives.
+He said this was because of ongoing illegal mining activities, river pollution, deforestation, and other factors that had made it difficult for the people to have sustainable lives.

 Mr Eric Ekow Ewusie, Eastern Regional Manager of Projects Abroad, emphasised the dangers of pollution by stating, “Every time it rains, every piece of plastic we leave behind is washed into the rivers and ocean, and when they get there, the sea vomits them out…and it destroys aquatic life.”